VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 This subdirectory contains examples of numerous ways to use `vplanet`.
 A brief description of each is provided below, arranged by topic [with modules listed in brackets].
 Click on the directory above to see scripts, plots, and more description of the physics.
+Use these scripts to reproduce published figures, or as a starting point to begin your own fundamental research.

 **Atmospheres**
 ===============